← Back to Blog

 Voice AI vs Answering Service: Which One Actually Saves You Money?

 Voice AI is the newer option.
-An AI agent answers every call instantly, handles questions, books appointments, and updates your CRM — without a human operator in the loop.
+An AI agent answers every call instantly, handles questions, books appointments, and updates your CRM, no human operator in the loop.

 Cost Per Call: The Basic Math